ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    For image repository details, run `echo ${MYREGISTRY}/${MYNAMESPACE}/${MYPROJECT}`

 9. [Helm](https://helm.sh/) helps you manage Kubernetes applications through Helm Charts, which helps define, install, and upgrade even the most complex Kubernetes application.
-Navigate to `chart\YOUR PROJECT NAME`, then [follow steps 2) and 3) on how to configure tiller and initialize helm](https://{DomainName}/docs/containers?topic=containers-helm#public_helm_install).
+Navigate to `chart\YOUR PROJECT NAME`, then [follow steps 2) and 3) on how to configure tiller and initialize Helm](https://{DomainName}/docs/containers?topic=containers-helm#public_helm_install).

+   With Helm 3, you can skip the configure tiller and initialize Helm steps.
+   {: tip}

 10. To install a Helm chart, change to `chart\YOUR PROJECT NAME` directory and run the below command
   ```sh